p-ouellette/opendatalink-talk-slides/opendatalink.md

 - Minhash LSH hashes similar signatures to the same bucket.

+[^broder]: A. Broder, "On the Resemblance and Containment of Documents", Compression and Complexity of Sequences 1997.
 [^mmds]: Mining of Massive Datasets, Chapter 3.

 ## LSH Ensemble[^zhu]